Ephesians

 v13

-thV swthriaV (a) gen. "of [your] salvation" - Larkin opts again for a genitive of reference, "the good news about your salvation", while Hoehner opts for content, "the gospel which has as its content salvation."
+thV swthriaV (a) gen. "of [your] salvation" - of the salvation [of you].
+Larkin opts again for a genitive of reference, "the good news about your salvation", while Hoehner opts for content, "the gospel which has as its content salvation."
 An objective genitive may be better; "the gospel proclaiming your salvation", Cassirer.
 The phrase "the gospel of your salvation" stands in apposition to "the word of truth."
 The gospel has acted on the Ephesian believers effecting "a rescue operation, a deliverance from spiritual death, from God's wrath, from bondage to evil powers, sin and the flesh", Lincoln.

 esfragisqhte (sfragizw) "you were marked [in him] with a seal" - you were sealed.
 Verse 13 is a single sentence with "sealed" as the main verb.
 Note the technical difficulty here.
 Normally, when an aorist participle ("believing") precedes the main verb ("sealed"), the action of the participle would precede the action of the main verb.
 Therefore, belief would precede the reception of the Holy Spirit.
 This verse could then be used to support second-blessing theology.
 None-the-less, the rule does not always apply and so it is best to understand the two participles "hearing" and "believing" as modifying "sealed", all describing a single event.

-tw/ pneumati (a atoV) dat. "the [promised] holy [Spirit]" - with [the spirit of promise] holy.
+tw/ pneumati (a atoV) dat. "holy" - [with] the holy [spirit].
 The dative is instrumental / means; "by means of."

 thV epaggeliaV (a) gen. "promised" - of the promise.
 The genitive is adjectival, attributive, as NIV.